TomasHubelbauer/regex/README.md

 So that we don't have to call it again in `work`.
 Probably pass the tokens in the event?
 And when the highlighter gets diff-based pass the resolved full token array?

+### Ignore named groups when constructing the pattern for the in-browser check

+But emit them so that regexes can also be designed for Node where they are supported.